cristianvasquez/obsidian-lab/README.md

         }
 ```

-2. Run a [flask application](https://github.com/cristianvasquez/obsidian-lab-py), that exposes the script.
+3. Run a [flask application](https://github.com/cristianvasquez/obsidian-lab-py), that exposes the script.

 ![Server](./docs/server.png)

-3. Install the plugin.

 4. Activate the script in the settings tab / restart